A Generalized Stueckelberg-Higgs gauge theories: The Generalized Stueckelberg Gauge Theory

+associated to the process of ``eating the Goldstone boson" in a generalized Higgs mechanism, as we will see posteriorly.

-Now we will construct the phase space in the Hamilton formalism for the theory using the Dirac's methodology.
+Now we will construct the phase space in the Hamilton formalism for the theory using the Dirac's methodology and the Ostrogradsky procedure, which is basically the Hamiltonian formalism for higher-order derivative theories.
+In this case, we have an extended phase space and, by applying the Dirac-Bergman algorithm, we will extract the constraints and degrees of freedom of the system.
 In order to write the Hamiltonian we will seek firstly the generator of the spacetime translations in the view of the Noether theorem, whose components are \cite{Noether, Barut}

 The canonical Hamiltonian $H_{c}=\int d^{3}x\, \mathcal{T}^{0}_{\phantom{0}0}\equiv \int d^{3}x\mathcal{H}_c$ is written explicitly as